PETER KOLKAY, BASSOONIST

 BIOGRAPHY

-He actively engages with composers in the creation of new works for the bassoon and has premiered solo works by Joan Tower, Mark-Anthony Turnage, and Tania León, among others.
-His 2023/24 season includes the release of a new album of music for bassoon and strings with the Calidore Quartet, appearances with the Chamber Music Society of Lincoln Center, and residencies at the Sarasota and Alpenglow Chamber Music Festivals.
+Kolkay actively engages with composers in the creation of new works for the bassoon; he has commissioned and premiered solo works by Elliott Carter, Joan Tower, Mark-Anthony Turnage, and Tania León, among others.
+His most recent record, Red Maple (Bridge Records), features music for bassoon and strings by Tower, Turnage, Russell Platt, and Judith Weir performed with the Calidore String Quintet.
+Other recent recordings include the Christopher Rouse and Michael Torke bassoon concertos with the Albany Symphony.